 Interlude: The “Do I Need an Ocean Park Fast Pass” Question

-That said, with the park so large, how much you’d benefit from a FasTrack! pass seriously depends on which attractions you go for.
+On the other hand, with the park so large, how much you’d benefit from a FasTrack pass seriously depends on which attractions you go for.
 Based on this visit, I have the following information to share.
-Incidentally, I did purchase a FasTrack! beforehand for this Ocean Park weekend visit.
+I did purchase a FasTrack beforehand for this Ocean Park weekend visit.

 - Crowds feel to be at their worst during mid-morning and later afternoon.
 In the case of the latter, it’s mainly because of tour groups from mainland China tour groups.